gambitph/Stackable/readme.txt

 == Changelog ==

+= 2.5.2 =
+* Fixed: Added missing playsinline to background videos, there's a chance they do not play on mobile

 = 2.5.1 =
 * Fixed: Images with paths containing "mp4", "webm" or "ogg" are wrongly detected as videos